jss367/jss367.github.io/_posts/2023-08-27-how-violin-and-box-plots-obscure-data.md

 ## Sample Size

-Moving on, let's talk about one of the most important things in statistical analysis: sample size.
+Moving on, let's discuss one of the most important aspects of statistical analysis: sample size.
 Question: How do violin plots represent this most-important feature?
 Answer: By completely hiding it.

 ```python